lukasnijhawan/CS4641Group15/docs/README.md

 ![gb1](F9 Gradient boost.jpg)

 We achieved an accuracy of 54%, which beat the baseline accuracy by 2%.
 It also performed exceptionally well with class “D” fires.
-Confusion matrix:
+Here is the corresponding confusion matrix:

 ![gb2](F10 Gradient Boost Yellow Brick Matrix.jpg)